 Throughout this guideline, any references to dollar amounts (such as \$10,000) refer to the amount in Canadian dollars or its equivalent in foreign currency.
 Furthermore, all references to cash mean money in circulation in any country (bank notes or coins).
 In this context, cash does not include cheques, money orders or other similar negotiable instruments.
-Also, any references to the term "securities dealer" means an individual or entity authorized under provincial legislation to engage in the business of dealing in securities or any other financial instruments or to provide portfolio management or investment advising services.

 Your policies and procedures may cover situations other than the ones described in this guideline, for purposes other than your requirements under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act.
-For example, your professional association may require you to apply additional policies and procedures or the retention period for your records may vary for purposes other than what is described in this guideline.
+For example, your provincial regulator may require you to apply additional policies and procedures or the retention period for your records may vary for purposes other than what is described in this guideline.